Do you have after-school activities?

-We offer two hours a week of enrichment activities for all students.
+We offer two hours per week of enrichment activities for all students on Tuesdays and Wednesdays.
 These activities cover everything from sport, the arts, science and technology to a wide range of other interesting activities which are updated termly.

 What sort of excursions and trips do you offer your students?